fpieper/fpstaking/docs/validator_guide.md

 3. upgrade your other node (currently the full node - also Ubuntu and Radix node)

 ## Olympia Node Configuration Change
+These changes need to be applied to both nodes - your fullnode and validator.

 ### Bind Olympia End State endpoint to localhost